-Detention, reflection and restorative practices
+Reflection and restorative practices

 Toilet and food breaks are always included when withdrawal from free choice play at either break is planned as a response to behaviour.
 The maximum length of time will be appropriate to the age/developmental level of the student.
+Reflection practices, restorative practices and time out procedures must meet department guidelines: